 No matter what, the future will bring major challenges.
-Overburdened infrastructure, climate change, disruptive technological innovation and the changing regional and national economy are just some of the many issues that will call for coordinated and concerted regional action.
+Overburdened infrastructure, climate change, disruptive technological innovation, and the changing regional and national economy are just some of the many issues that will call for coordinated and concerted regional action.
 One challenge above all, however, requires immediate attention: housing.

 The Bay Area's housing affordability and neighborhood stability crisis has been decades in the making.

-Although the housing crisis has many components, the foundation of the crisis is simple: there simply isn't enough housing, whether market-rate or affordable, given the growing number of residents and jobs.
+Although the housing crisis has many components, its foundation is clear: there simply is not enough housing, whether market-rate or affordable, given the growing number of residents and jobs.

 Instead of increasing housing supply to accommodate household and employment growth, for example, many local governments slowed permitting over time.
-At the same time, the state and federal government have pulled back support for affordable housing.
+Concurrently, the state and federal governments have pulled back financial support for affordable housing.
 Given a limited supply of both market-rate and affordable housing, combined with strong demand driven by exceptional regional economic performance, rents and home prices have risen rapidly.
 Today the Bay Area may have the most severe housing crisis of any of the nation's large metro areas and, at this time, there are limited policy tools to help address the problem at a regional level.

-Supply, Demand, and the Impacts of Income Inequality
+Supply, Demand and the Impacts of Income Inequality